 Immigration Alert: DHS Suspends In-Person Inspection Requirement for Form I-9 and Extends Response Time for Notices of Inspection

-Update: On December 23, 2020, DHS extended the suspension for the seventh time, until January 31, 2021.
+Update: On January 27, 2021, DHS extended the suspension for the eighth time, until March 31, 2021.
 Note that the deadline for Notices of Inspection received in the month of March 2020 was July 19, 2020 – no additional extension has been granted to those.
 Employers should monitor the DHS and ICE websites for additional updates.